llm-bible/llm-bible.github.io/_publications/chen2019dual.markdown

 citations: 15
 bibkey: chen2019dual
 additional_links: [{name: Paper, url: 'https://arxiv.org/abs/1912.08360'}]
-tags: [Multimodal Models, RAG, Attention Mechanism]
+tags: [Multimodal Models, Agentic, Attention Mechanism]
 ---
 Visual Dialog is a vision-language task that requires an AI agent to engage in a conversation with humans grounded in an image.
 It remains a challenging